- Newly built house in sought after village

 Also, with views over the village is the home office which could easily make a fourth bedroom as there is an adjoining washroom with shower, WC and basin, next to this is the laundry room.
 On the other side of the hall is a very well proportioned sitting room with a southerly aspect and fireplace ready for a log burner.

 Upstairs are three generous bedrooms, two with en suite shower rooms and a family bathroom.
-The shower and bathrooms will be tiled all with either electric or water underfloor heating and good quality fittings.
+The shower and bathrooms are tiled and have underfloor heating and good quality fittings.

 Finishes are all to a high standard, hardwood windows, satin stainless window furniture painted skirting and architraves.
-Wiring will allow for ample lighting and sockets throughout as well as TV/telephone/internet points.
-Heating will be via an air source heat pump.
+Thought has been given to allow for ample lighting and sockets throughout as well as TV/telephone/internet points.
+Heating is via an air source heat pump.

 At the front of the house there is ample parking and an area ready for an open bay car port.
 Outside of the kitchen and home office is a terrace and steps down to a further area of level lawn from which to enjoy the views.